An exactly solvable model of calorimetric measurements: Introduction

 \section{Introduction}

 Large, yet finite reservoirs can simultaneously serve as an environment and a measuring device of the system they are in contact with.
 Indeed, the energy of the reservoir is influenced by interacting with the system and, by measuring it, one can probe the system\cite{Pekola1}.
 This idea has motivated a series of recent theory papers \cite{Suomela1,Donvil1,Pekola3,Donvil2,Pekola4}, investigating temperature variations in a small metallic particle, caused by photon exchange with a qubit.
 Here we extend these ideas to an exactly solvable model of a resonant level coupled to a finite size metallic reservoir, which is the simplest of well-studied quantum impurity models \cite{Bulla}.
-In this model, the variations of the reservoir energy result from the electron jumps between it and the resonant level.
+In this model, the variations of the reservoir energy occur due to electron jumps between it and the resonant level.

-The problem of energy exchange between a microscopic system and the environment has been studied for a long time with the main emphasis on the heat to work conversion\cite{Benenti} and the fluctuation relations\cite{Campisi}.
+The problem of energy exchange between a microscopic system and the environment has been studied for a long time with the main emphasis on the heat to work conversion\cite{Quan,Lutz,Benenti} and the fluctuation relations\cite{Esposito,Campisi,Seifert,Collin,Schuler,Serra}.
 Here we take a different perspective mainly focusing on the variations of the reservoir energy.
 In fact, we obtain the time dependent distributions of the reservoir energy, of the energy of the resonant level and of the interaction energy.
 We encompass in our analysis the strong coupling limit, which favors stronger response of the reservoir energy to the changes in the state of the microscopic system.
 We consider transient behavior of the system assuming that the resonant level and the reservoir become coupled at time $t=0$ and, afterwards, the system relaxes to the steady state in the limit $t\to\infty$.
+Some of our predictions may be tested in experiments with quantum dots, which are well described by the resonant level model.